This project is continued from How to Build a 2×6 Porch Rail – Part 4.

-Full view of the porch rail sitting on the post- and wall supports showing how it all fits together before fastening with screws.
+Complete view of the porch rail sitting on the corner post and wall supports:

 The 2×6 top rail is fastened to the 2×4 support block by drilling 1/8″ strain relief holes to prevent splitting the cedar board, then three (3) corrosion resistant 2-1/2″ screws are driven.
 Take care to the drill and set the screws vertically so as not to break through the face of the 2×4 support block, which would weaken the joint.

-1/8″ holes are drilled in the 2×4 side rail to prevent splitting, then the rail is fastened to the picket with two 2-1/2″ corrosion resistant screws.
+1/8″ holes are drilled in the 2×4 side rail for strain relief so as not to split the wood, then the top rail is fastened to the wall picket with two 2-1/2″ corrosion resistant screws:

 Take care to drill the holes and set the screws straight for maximum joint strength.